 In recent years, violent attacks, including acts of terrorism, have resulted in injuries and deaths in public places in China, including in railway stations and markets.
 Australians could inadvertently become victims of violence directed at others.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin.

 ATMs that allow cash withdrawals using Visa, Mastercard, Cirrus, Maestro, American Express and JCB are widely available in large Chinese cities, including Beijing, Shanghai, Guangzhou and Shenzhen.
 Credit cards are widely accepted in major cities, particularly in international hotels and restaurants.
 In smaller cities, using international cards may be more difficult.

-The Chinese Customs Administration requires that travellers carrying over US$6,000 (or equivalent in foreign currencies) in cash must declare it upon arrival in China.
+The Chinese Customs Administration requires that travellers carrying over US$5,000 (or equivalent in foreign currencies) in cash must declare it upon arrival in China.
 The declaration should be kept safely and shown to customs officials upon departure.
-Travellers who wish to depart China carrying between US$6,000 and US$10,000 (or equivalent in foreign currencies) should obtain permission from a Chinese bank to do so.
+Travellers who wish to depart China carrying between US$5,000 and the upper limit of US$10,000 (or equivalent in foreign currencies) should obtain permission from a Chinese bank to do so.